 Saloum Delta National Park, Senegal

-Due to its situation between the Atlantic Ocean and the Saloum lagoons, the Saloum Delta National Park forms a unique ecosystem worldwide and one of the richest in Africa.
-Its mangrove areas, nestled between land and sea, are particularly prolific in biomass and turn out to a natural refuge for around a hundred fish species.
-Certain beaches serve as a place of laying for several species of turtles (green sea, luth and loggerhead sea).
+Due to its situation between the Atlantic Ocean and the Saloum lagoons, the Saloum Delta National Park or Amazon of Senegal forms a unique ecosystem worldwide and one of the richest in Africa.
+Its mangrove Senegal areas, nestled between land and sea, are particularly prolific in biomass and turn out to a natural refuge for around a hundred fish species.
+Certain beaches serve as a place of laying for several species of Senegal turtles 2022 (green sea, luth and loggerhead sea).
 Inhabited mainly by the Serer and Niominka people (the latter live in the Saloum islands), this magnificent Senegalese region is the epicentre of a fascinating culture, with great human traditions.
 It is also the heart of artisanal fishing activity and the centre of the peanut basin in Senegal.
-The wild lands of the Saloum Delta National Park, under the influence of the ocean environment, are today strongly threatened by deforestation, increased salinity of water, scarcity of fresh water, erosion coastal and the effects of climate change.
+The wild lands of the Saloum Delta National Park or Amazon of Senegal, under the influence of the ocean environment, are today strongly threatened by deforestation, increased salinity of water, scarcity of fresh water, erosion coastal and the effects of climate change.